rachealcolbert/film-festival/README.md

 When I visit my profile, I can see all my saved movies and remove any that I want.

+## Installation
+When you clone this repo, run "npm i" to install all dependencies.
+To start the app, run "npm start" in your terminal.

 ## Credits
 The creators or this project are:

 Riley Beach

 Racheal Colbert

 Jonah Benson

 Alan Mayer

 ## Contributing